Recreating Lizzie Bennet’s Brown Frolicking Frock

 And lastly. . .

 This is for when you’re bored, alone, have none of the above resources, and only have with you your trusty smartphone.
 If you need to occupy yourself, but can’t think of anything else to do, not a single thing, then you can stay on your phone.
-BUT, you have to be productive.
+BUT, try to be productive.
 Clean up the device storage space and memory, organize those rogue photos that could easily be put into categorized files, delete old stuff you don’t want anymore, change your lock/home screen, get rid of unused apps and old voicemails, anything that is productive and beneficial to your life.
 If you finish that within a few minutes and you’re still bored, call or text someone you haven’t talked to in a while.
 Check on them, see what they’re up to.
 Use your phone for its first intended use, communication.
 Talk to another person.
 That way you can still be spending your time wisely and with someone you enjoy being with, even though they’re not physically with you at the time.

 I think we can each try to be more meaningful with how we spend our time, especially when it comes to those pesky handheld distraction devices.
 Now, let’s see if I practice what I preach and spend my time more wisely when it comes to getting distracted by my phone. . .